 The Human Fertilisation and Embryology Authority (HFEA), which licenses fertility clinics in the UK, is our independent regulator.

 The HFEA publishes live birth rates for all UK clinics and compares them with the national averages.
-Live birth rates are now shown per embryo transfer and you can further analyse the data by age group, per cycle started, treatment type etc if you wish.
+Live birth rates are now shown per embryo transfered and you can further analyse the data by age group, per cycle started, treatment type etc if you wish.

 To view the latest validated live birth rates for Bourn Hall clinics, please use the following links:

 It is important that you understand that success rates have limitations as the basis for comparison or personal choice.
+We recommend you visit the HFEA choose a clinic page which provides national verified information and advice on choosing a clinic for your treatment.

 If you have any questions about the information we have provided, please get in touch and we will be happy to answer any questions.
 Alternatively, you can read the HFEA’s advice on success rates: